vmware-tanzu/pinniped/proposals/1125_dynamic-supervisor-oidc-clients/README.md

 pinniped-supervisor     client.oauth.pinniped.dev-j77kz     12..xz     2
 ```

-All client secret hashes for an OAuth client will be stored in `pinniped-storage-oidcclientsecret-<metadata.uid>` where
+All client secret hashes for an OAuth client will be stored in `pinniped-storage-oidc-client-secret-<metadata.uid>` where
-`metadata.uid` is the UID generated by the Kuberentes API server for the `OIDCClient` custom resource instance that
+`metadata.uid` is a hashed version of the UID generated by the Kuberentes API server for the `OIDCClient` custom resource instance that
 represents the given OAuth client.
 This secret will have an owner reference back to the `OIDCClient` to guarantee that
 it is automatically garbage collected if the `OIDCClient` is deleted.
 As the client secret lookup is UID based, it is
 resilient against any vulnerabilities that arise from the client ID being re-used over time.
 Using the UID also